sacihn173/Code-Runner/README.md

 Runs multiple threads at a time, executing a program on each thread ensuring optimal usage of CPU and fair CPU division among users.

 Constraints maintained :
-- No two threads execute program from same user at the same time.
 - FIFO execution order is maintained at the user level.
 - Fair division of CPU time is given to each user.
 <br>